Elon Musk’s bid to take Tesla private triggers new round of WTF epicness

 “I saw him in the kitchen tucking his tail in between his legs scrounging for investors to cover his ass after that tweet,” she said.
 “He was stressed and red in the face.”

-This chaos follows months of Musk appearing increasingly…upset.
+This chaos follows months of Musk appearing increasingly … upset.
 He has become furious with critics, including journalists and short sellers.
-Reports that Tesla was failing to meet production goals for its Model 3, and that it might need to raise large sums of money to service its debt, have sent Musk into a frenzy.
+Reports that Tesla was failing to meet production goals for its Model 3 and that it might need to raise large sums of money to service its debt have sent Musk into a frenzy.

 For the moment, it appears the idea to take Tesla private remains far from anything resembling a done deal.
 Beyond questions about whether funding is secured, as Musk claimed, there appears to be no process in place for formally proposing such a deal, or for Tesla’s board to consider it.

-And the Times also notes that if the Saudis are involved, such a deal would likely need approval by the Committee on Foreign Investment in the United States, which can take quite a bit of time.
+And the New York Times also notes that if the Saudis are involved, such a deal would likely need approval by the Committee on Foreign Investment in the United States, which can take quite a bit of time.

 For now, keep your eye on Musk’s Twitter account.
 And keep the popcorn popping.